About the moth

 Managing the hemlock looper outbreak and wildfire risks

-Hemlock looper populations usually decrease when the weather isn't suitable for their life stages and when there are more predatory insects like parasitic wasps around to eat them.
+Hemlock looper populations usually decrease when the weather interrupts their life stages and when predators such as parasitic wasps and birds eat them.

-We're addressing the outbreak and wildfire risks with support from a forestry consultant whose recommendations are expected in mid-2023.
-They will provide a report that outlines a long-term approach focusing on risk mitigation and ecological enhancements for long-term forest health.
+We're addressing the outbreak and wildfire risks with support from a forestry consultant.
+Their expert report (4 MB) outlines a careful approach, focusing on risk mitigation and ecological enhancements for long-term forest health.